All best sellers

 What is an airbrush?

-It is a tool, often in the shape of a gun, for painting by spraying the colors using a hobby compressor or simply a bottle of compressed air.
+An airbrush is a tool, often in the shape of a gun, for painting by spraying the colors using a hobby compressor or simply a bottle of compressed air.
 They are made of stainless steel and allow you to color large areas in a very precise way in less time, offering a result similar to that of a spray.

 In this way, a perfect result is achieved without marks or brush marks as well as sharp and realistic finishes.
 In addition, it is perfect for painting any type of material, which makes it a fundamental ally for our figures and miniatures.

-Where to buy the best airbrush for miniatures?
+Where to buy an airbrush for miniatures?

 At Green Stuff World we are lovers of miniatures, modeling, and wargame figures, so we want to help you get all the accessories you need for your hobby at the best price and with the best quality.
 And we were not going to be less with a fundamental piece for the design and decoration of your figures, such as the best airbrush for miniatures.
 In our online store, you will find them in 0.2, 0.3, and 0.5mm, as well as compressors, and all the acrylics, stencils, and more you need to use them.